Semyon Budyonny: The Red Cavalry

-During the Polish–Soviet War
+Polish–Soviet War

 When Poland declared independence, there was no agreement between its government and the Soviet authorities over where the border would be.
 In April 1920, Budyonny's cavalry was assigned to driving the Polish army out of Ukraine.
 On 5 June, he took part in recapturing Kiev, and over the next few days successfully drove the Poles westward.
 At the start of the war with Poland, he was assigned to the southern front, which Stalin commanded.
 On 15 August, he asked the commander-in-chief of Soviet forces in Poland, Mikhail Tukhachevsky, for authority to swing north and assist in capturing Warsaw.
 With Stalin's agreement, he attempted to capture Lviv first.
 Unsuccessful, he eventually diverted to the North but by that time Tukhachevsky's forces had been driven back, forcing a general retreat.
 After Budyonny's army was defeated in the Battle of Komarów (one of the biggest cavalry battles in history), he was forced to withdraw onto Soviet-held territory.

 Budyonny took part in the reconquest of Crimea, the final phase of the Russian Civil War.

 Reputation

 Despite the defeat in Poland, Budyonny was one of Soviet Russia's military heroes by the end of the Civil War.
 With Semyon Timoshenko and Kliment Voroshilov he was one of the Cavalry Army clique leaders, and a supporter of Stalin.

 In 1920, Soviet songwriter Dmitry Pokrass wrote the song "Budyonny's March", which was one of the first songs to become widely popular throughout the Soviet Union.

-The writer Isaac Babel rode with Budyonny's cavalry in Poland, and published a series of short stories about the experience, which achieved worldwide acclaim as one of the greatest contributions to Soviet literature - but which offended Budyonny, who made a "rare and furious foray into print" in March 1924, demanding that the Red Cavalry's reputation should be protected against "slander" by a "literary degenerate".
+The writer Isaac Babel rode with Budyonny's cavalry in Poland, and published a series of short stories about the experience, which achieved worldwide acclaim as one of the greatest contributions to Soviet literature – but which offended Budyonny, who made a "rare and furious foray into print" in March 1924, demanding that the Red Cavalry's reputation should be protected against "slander" by a "literary degenerate".
 This provoked a response from Maxim Gorky, then the most famous living Russian writer, defending Babel, but in 1928, Budyonny returned to the attack in an open letter to Gorky accusing Babel of "crude, deliberate and arrogant slander", which Gorky said was an "undeserved insult".

 William Reswick, a correspondent for the American agency AP, described a celebration backstage at an opera house around the 10th anniversary of the revolution, at which: